pancakeswap/pancake-info-api/README.md

 The SummitSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface SummitSwap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

+## Documentation

+The documentation of the endpoints, for SummitSwap, can be found [here](documentation.md).

 ## Development

 ### Install requirements